 A review of the site indicates that most residences are remote from the site with the exception of the residences to the south and east of the site.
-In this case the allowable noise emissions for each site should initially assessed with a reduced noise goal of 5dB to ensure compliance with criteria.
-This issue can be addressed by the development of a detailed whole of site acoustic model.
+In this case the allowable noise emissions for future sites should be assessed with a specific noise model at each development application taking into account the extent of the development at that time.